davy7125/polyphone/en/manual/annexes/command-line.md

 ### Arguments

-* **-3**\
+-3
-  Mode “3” is “convert to sfz”.
+: Mode “3” is “convert to sfz”.

-* **-d**\
+-d
-  Output directory in which the input file will be converted.
+: Output directory in which the input file will be converted.
   This argument is optional, by default this is the same directory than the input file.

-* **-o**\
+-o
-  Output name of the converted file without the extension (the extension “.sfz” will be automatically added).
+: Output name of the converted file without the extension (the extension “.sfz” will be automatically added).
   This argument is optional, by default this is the same name than the input file.

-* **-c**\
+-c
-  Conversion configuration made of 3 characters.
+: Conversion configuration made of 3 characters.
 The first character is “1” if each preset must be prefixed by its preset number, “0” otherwise.
 The second character is “1” if a directory per bank must be created, “0” otherwise.
 The third character is “1” if the General MIDI classification must be used to sort presets, “0” otherwise.
   This argument is optional, by default this is “000”.